ingmarboeschen/JATSdecoder/README.md

 **JATSdecoder** facilitates text mining projects on scientific reasearch papers by enabeling an individual selection of metadata and text parts.
 Its function `JATSdecoder()` extracts metadata, sectioned text and reference list from [NISO-JATS](https://jats.nlm.nih.gov/publishing/tag-library/1.1d2/index.html) coded XML files.
-Wheras `study.character()` uses the `JATSdecoder()` result to perform fine tuned text extraction tasks to identify key study characteristics like statistical methods used, alpha-error, statistical results reported in text and others.
+The function `study.character()` uses the `JATSdecoder()` result to perform fine tuned text extraction tasks to identify key study characteristics like statistical methods used, alpha-error, statistical results reported in text and others.

 Note: PDF article collections can be converted to NISO-JATS coded XML files with the open source software [CERMINE](https://github.com/CeON/CERMINE).